jdohertydev/turia-park-run/README.md

 ### The Footer

-* The footer section provides link to social media platforms.
+* The footer section provides links to social media platforms.
 * Icon colours match  the text from the logo for consistency.
 * Icons from Font Awesome are used instead of text to create a better aesthetic look and social media platforms have been ranked in order of their most important i.e. a runner is more likely to want to link to Strava therefore this appears first.
 * Boilerplate copyright information was also added.